Remembering together The Canada Trail

 Royal Canadian Legion, Royal 22e Régiment, United Veterans, Veterans Canada NATO OTAN.

 The attached anecdotes are testimonials from Canadians and their families and people who came into contact with them during their deployment.
-This is the beginning of the oral history project of the Stadtmuseum Lahr, in which experienced history is "collected" bit by bit.
+The oral history project of the Stadtmuseum Lahr collects experienced history.
 Oral history is characterized by the fact that contemporary witnesses tell their very personal lives and perspectives and thus supplement the results of historical research with their own experiences.
+The interviews were conducted between 2024 and 2026.

 Feel invited to contribute your own stories at museum@lahr.de!